grupsurga/SurgaMusic/.github/README.md

 ## 🗂 License

 This project is licensed under the **GNU General Public License v3**.
-All designs were created by [@xflsdam](https://github.com/damsyx) .
+All designs were created by [@damsyx](https://github.com/damsyx) .

 See [LICENSE](../LICENSE) for more information.

-Special thanks to these amazing projects/people which/who help power Zetsu Music Bot:
+Special thanks to these amazing projects/people which/who help power Surga Music Bot:

 - [Pyrogram](https://github.com/pyrogram/pyrogram)
 - [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls)